 This is an important section, since it highlights the fact that the spectral trends produced by the other datasets, when run through an accurate RTA, cannot reproduce the observed data trends from AIRS, a highly stable instrument.
-In particular, it is a simple and direct comparison of observation trends versus re-analysis and L3 retrievals converted to radiance trends, independent of our retrieval errors.
-We have summarized and added these two points to the section, as well as rewritten/shortened the section (by eg moving the description of the papers by X.Huang and S. Raghuraman to the introduction).
+We have added the above sentence to the section, as well as shortened the section (by eg moving the description of the papers by X.Huang and S. Raghuraman to the introduction).